muhammadmp97/MediumBot/README.md

 protect_content | Protects the contents of the sent message from forwarding and saving | true debug_mode | Sends error messages | false

-## Translations
-Currently, we support English, Arabic and Persian.
-The translation files are simple json files located in `resources/translations` directory, containing some strings used by bot.
-If you needed to customize yours, just edit the language file and upload it to your server.

 ## Commands

 | Command | Description | Public |